 For questions, please contact the Admissions Office by email at email@example.com.

 Our website for applicants can give you current status information and is always available.
 Your ID and password are required.

 Applications are accepted through AMCAS from June 1 through December 1.
 Completed applications are reviewed at the College of Medicine as they are received.
 It is best to apply as early as possible.

-We will not consider the January 2016 MCAT as a basis for determining whether to invite candidates for an interview for the 2016 entering class.
-We might, however, consider the score if an applicant is on our waitlist after interviewing.
+We will not consider the January 2023 MCAT as a basis for determining whether to invite candidates for an interview for the 2023 entering class.
+We will only consider MCATs from 2023 for special program students.

 MCAT scores are good for a period of three years.
-MCAT scores from 2014 are the oldest MCAT scores accepted for entry with the 2017 first year class.
+MCAT scores from 2020 are the oldest MCAT scores accepted for entry with the 2023 first-year class.

 After we receive your verified application from AMCAS, we will send you the link to the online secondary application via email.
 All applicants receive a link to the secondary.
 It can take up to four weeks after AMCAS verification to receive Drexel's link to the secondary application.
 Please contact us if you feel that the link to your secondary application has not reached you in a timely manner.
 Please make sure to check all spam/junk folders.
 Please retain your ID and password, which will be sent to you with the link for the secondary application.

 Yes.
 We will accept additional letters.
 They should be sent to us through the AMCAS Letters Service and, whenever possible, should reference your AMCAS ID number.